 Ansible Execution

-To deploy configuration, Ansible provides ansible-playbook command line.
-You must configure hosts file, it includes all RaspberryPi hosts.
+To deploy the configuration, Ansible provides the ansible-playbook command line tool.
+You must configure the hosts file, which includes all RaspberryPi hosts you want to configure.

 Ansible command line